 Meet a Specialist: Roberto Pineda II, M.D.

 A “doctor’s doctor” is a familiar expression to most people and one that aptly describes Dr. Roberto Pineda II, a cornea expert and refractive surgeon whose patients often include Harvard Medical School faculty and their families.
-Dr. Pineda is Director of Refractive Surgery and a member of the Cornea Service at Massachusetts Eye and Ear.
+Dr. Pineda is a member of the Cornea Service at Massachusetts Eye and Ear.
 A co-investigator on the clinical trials that led to the first FDA approvals for excimer laser surgery, Dr. Pineda has advanced expertise in managing and treating complex cataract and refractive surgery cases.

 “We have a very long history of doing refractive surgery here at Mass.
 Eye and Ear,” Dr. Pineda noted.
 “Today we offer the latest refractive surgical techniques available.
 And we’re dedicated to making sure that patients achieve the best care and best results possible.”